🌑 CURIOUS ABOUT SHADOW WORK? → DOWNLOAD THE FREE STARTER KIT

 • revisit specific sections when patterns resurface

-This makes the process feel more personal and less overwhelming.
+This makes the process feel more personal, flexible, and easier to fit into your own pace and routine.

 🖊️ Printable vs Traditional Journals